tuxidriver/inecontainer/README.rst

 Details on each chunk type will follow in subsequent sections.

-The chunk size is calculated based on the :math:`s _ { p2 }` field and will
-always be a power of 2 in size.
+The chunk size is calculated based on the s\ :sub:`p2` field and will always be a power of 2 in size.
 The total chunk size, in bytes, including the header can be calculated by:

 .. math::